Exotic Surfaces in 4-manifolds and Surface Corks: is a 4-ball

-\begin{proof} To identify the cork $C$ constructed in the proof of Theorem \ref{theorem 1}, we apply the trick described in Section \ref{sec: 4.2} with $Q = \Sigma \times S^1$ from the previous proof of Proposition \ref{prop: cork}.
-Attaching the 2-handles $h_{\pm 1}$ to $Y = I \times Q$ and deleting their cores $D_{\pm 1}$ gives a manifold of the form $I \times P$ that will become $C$ when the 2-handle $h_0$ is attached.
+\begin{proof} To identify the transverse surface cork $\C$ as a 4-ball, we apply the trick described in Section \ref{sec: useful prespective} with $Q = \Sigma \times S^1$ from Construction \ref{const: 3-step surface cork}.
+Attaching the 2-handles $h_{\pm 1}$ to $Y = I \times Q$ and deleting their cores $D_{\pm 1}$ gives a manifold of the form $I \times P$ that will become $\C$ when the 2-handle $h_0$ is attached.

-The manifold $P$ is obtained from $Q$ by surgery on the disjoint curves $C_{\pm 1} \times \{\theta_{\pm 1}\}$, whose framing coefficients are both 0 relative to the surface framing induced by the punctured torus $\Sigma$, as discussed in subsection \ref{4.1}.
+The manifold $P$ is obtained from $Q$ by surgery on the disjoint curves $C_{\pm 1} \times \{\theta_{\pm 1}\}$, whose framing coefficients are both 0 relative to the surface framing induced by the punctured torus $\Sigma$, as discussed in Section \ref{4.1}.

-To construct a surgery diagram of $Q$, we first cap off $\Sigma$ to get an embedding $Q = \Sigma \times S^1 \subset T^2 \times S^1 = T^3$, with the latter exhibited as $0$--surgery on the Borromean rings $B$.
-Then, we recover $Q$ by removing its complementary solid torus in $T^3$: undoing one Dehn filling and leaving one component $B_3$ of $B$ unfilled (see Figure \ref{fig: 12}).
+To understand $Q$ using a surgery diagram, we first cap off $\Sigma$ to get an embedding $Q = \Sigma \times S^1 \subset T^2 \times S^1 = T^3$, with the latter exhibited as $0$-surgery on the Borromean rings $B$.
+Then, we recover $Q$ by removing its complementary solid torus in $T^3$: undoing one Dehn filling and leaving one component $B_3$ of $B$ unfilled (cf. the leftmost diagram in Figure \ref{fig: 12}).
 The curves $\partial\Sigma \times \{\theta\}$ correspond to canonical longitudes of this drilled out link component, and $\{p\} \times S^1$ is a meridian of it.
 The surgery curves $C_{\pm 1} \times \{\theta_{\pm 1}\}$ are then meridians of the other two components.
-After isotoping the Borromean rings picture to the form shown in the leftmost diagram of Figure \ref{fig: Seifert vs Sigma Framings}, we observe a copy of $\Sigma \times \{\text{pt}\} \subseteq T^2 \times S^1$ in the surgery diagram with $B_3$ as its boundary.
-In particular, in view of the third and rightmost diagram of Figure \ref{fig: Seifert vs Sigma Framings}, for $i=\pm 1$, the $\Sigma$-framing of $C_{i} \times \{\theta_{i}\}$ is 0 relative to its Seifert framing in $S^3$.
+After isotoping the Borromean rings picture to the form shown in the leftmost diagram of Figure \ref{fig: Seifert vs Sigma Framings}, we observe a copy of $\Sigma \times \{\text{pt}\} \subset T^2 \times S^1$ in the surgery diagram with $B_3$ as its boundary.
+In particular, in view of the third and rightmost diagram of Figure \ref{fig: Seifert vs Sigma Framings}, for $i=\pm 1$, the $\Sigma$--framing of $C_{i} \times \{\theta_{i}\}$ is 0 relative to its Seifert framing in $S^3$.
 That is, both surgery curves are $0$--framed.